Mihir3009/Extract-AI/README.md

 # Enhancing Coherence in Extractive Summarization using LLMs with Human Feedback

+You may want to check out our paper - [Towards Enhancing Coherence in Extractive Summarization: Dataset and Experiments with LLMs](https://arxiv.org/abs/2407.04855)

 Coherence plays a pivotal role in creating a high-quality summary of a document.
 In recent times, neural extractive summarization has become increasingly popular, yet, most of them ignore the coherence of summaries when extracting sentences.
 Coherence emerges as a crucial attribute of text summarization since It holds a significant connection to user experience and profoundly influences the comprehensibility of the generated or extracted summaries.
 Within the context of extractive summarization, coherence becomes quantifiable through the interconnection among sentences and ease of readability.
 However, attaining this coherence within an extractive summary presents a challenge, given that the extracted sentences don't inherently assure coherence.

 <p align="center"> <img width="500" alt="approach" src="https://github.com/Mihir3009/Extract-AI/assets/47143544/b3fef723-bc9a-4192-acb3-9ed366008ef1"> </p>

 To improve the coherence in extractive summarization, we approach the concept of coherence within summaries through the lens of user-specific intent.
 With this user-centric perspective, our approach entails training LLMs using human feedback, a tactic aimed at refining the coherence in the generated summaries.
 Drawing inspiration from InstructGPT, our strategy involves fine-tuning the model to align with user intent and ensure the production of coherent summaries.
 Thus, our approach comprises two primary components: firstly, the aggregation of human feedback to enhance the coherence of generated summaries, and secondly, the supervised fine-tuning of open-source LLMs based on user feedback to amplify their capacity for coherent summary generation.
-Figure provides the schematic represntation of our proposed approach.
+The figure provides the schematic representation of our proposed approach.

 ## Data

 In our pursuit of acquiring human feedback to refine the coherence of extractive summaries, we enlisted the expertise of annotation specialists to accurately annotate data dedicated to our task.

-***Details about data and annotation instruction can be found in the `/data` folder.
+***Details about data and annotation instructions can be found in the `/data` folder.
 Please see this folder for further details.***

 Full dataset is provided in `/data/annotated_data/data.json` file.
-The file is provided in following format:
+The file is provided in the following format:

 ```Json
 {